SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Conclusion

 \section{Conclusion}

-By employing the SyntEO approach, it is possible to generate large scale, deep learning ready dataset.
+By employing the SyntEO approach, it is possible to generate large scale, deep learning ready data set.
 SyntEO is based on fundamental characteristics of Earth observation data and strongly takes multi-scale, spatio-temporal context during data synthesising into account.
 Domain experts can include their knowledge in the data generation process by making it explicit and machine-readable by embedding it in an ontology.
-An artificial data generator uses this knowledge representation to build the training dataset.
-Fine-grained control over the generation process can be gained through the deactivation and activation of parts of the ontology.
+An artificial data generator uses this knowledge representation to build the training data set.
+Detailled control over the generation process can be gained by deactivating and activating parts of the ontology.
 Thus, it is possible to establish stable and highly adjustable experiment environments.
-Therewith, SyntEO offers the possibility to generate task-specific deep learning ready datasets in a resource-efficient way and at the same time provides a fundament to gather insights in the machine learning process, the final dataset is used in.
+Therewith, SyntEO offers the possibility to establish human-machine interactions which provide a fundament to gather insights in the machine learning process.

-In a first hands-on example, offshore wind farms were detected in the North Sea basin and East Chinese Sea with a deep learning CNN model solely optimised on a SyntEO dataset with the largest size of 90,000 generated images.
+In a first hands-on example, offshore wind farms were detected in the North Sea Basin and East China Sea with a deep learning CNN model solely optimised on a SyntEO data set with the largest size of 90,000 generated images.
 High scores in recall and precision confirm the ability of the proposed approach to detect the target of interest by minimising false detections securely.
-Furthermore, conclusions about the training process and model behaviour could be made by conducting an ablation study with different dataset variants.
+Furthermore, conclusions about the training process and model behaviour could be made by conducting an ablation study with different data set variants.
 On a single local example of wind turbines in tidal flats, it was possible to show how the sound experiment design of SyntEO can be used to raise awareness of anomalies of the target object in real-world data, which are not included in the synthetic training data.

 Overall, SyntEO is a flexible approach that is built around the introduced ontology concept, which makes expert knowledge accessible for automatic data generation in Earth observation.
-Future studies which apply the SyntEO approach will show how it can be utilised for different application domains to get new insights into Earth observation with deep learning.
+Future studies which apply the SyntEO approach will show how it can be utilised for different application domains to get new insights into Earth observation and deep learning.